JulianDom/Color.website/README.md

 # Basic-JS-Website

-Basic website with html css and javascript in process.
+Basic website with html, responsive css and javascript.